-3. Routing dependability
+3 Routing dependability

 Overlay routing is dependable if a lookup message sent to a key is delivered to the key's root node.
-To achieve dependability, it is necessary for routing to provide a consistent mapping from keys to overlay nodes.
-Additionally, messages may be lost when they are routed through the overlay because of link losses or node failures.
-Therefore, it is also necessary to detect and recover from failures to achieve reliable routing.
+To achieve dependability, it is necessary for routing to provide a consistent mapping from keys to overlay nodes in the presence of node arrivals and departures.
+Additionally, messages may be lost when they are routed through the overlay because of link losses or because of node failures along the route.
+Therefore, it is also necessary to detect failures and recover from them to achieve reliable routing.
 We developed MSPastry, which is a new version of Pastry that achieves consistent and reliable routing.
 We focus the presentation on MSPastry for concreteness but the techniques that we describe could be applied to other overlays.

-3.1.
-Consistent routing
+3.1 Consistent routing

-We say that routing is consistent if overlay nodes never deliver a lookup message when they are not the current root node for the message's destination key.
-We make the usual distinction between receiving a message (at the overlay level) and delivering a message (at the application level).
+We say that routing is consistent if no overlay node ever delivers a lookup message when it is not the current root node for the message's destination key.
+We make the usual distinction between receiving a message and delivering a message.
+Messages are received at the level of the overlay protocol and they are delivered to an application running on the last node in an overlay route.

 Consistent routing is important.
 Inconsistencies can lead to degraded application performance and user experience.
-For example, Ivy [16] implements a mutable file system using a structured overlay.
+For example, Ivy [13] implements a mutable file system on top of a structured overlay.
 Inconsistent routing can result in an inconsistent file system; users may fail to find existing files or they may complete conflicting operations.
 Ivy provides conflict detection mechanisms but repairing conflicts requires user input.
 Other applications have similar problems.
-CFS [8] and Past [21] provide archival file storage on top of a structured overlay.
+CFS [7] and Past [17] provide archival file storage on top of a structured overlay.
 Inconsistent routing may prevent users from finding their archived files or require additional data transfer to move incorrectly stored files to the correct overlay nodes.
-Bayeux [26], Scribe [7], and SplitStream [6] are application-level multicast systems using structured overlays.
+Bayeux [23], Scribe [6], and SplitStream [5] are application level multicast systems built on top of structured overlays.
 Routing inconsistencies can cause group members to lose multicast messages in these systems.
 Therefore, it is important to minimize routing inconsistencies.

-MSPastry guarantees consistent routing with crash failures assuming that each active node has at least one nonfaulty node in each side of its leaf set and that non-faulty nodes are never considered faulty.
-Additionally, MSPastry includes a leaf set repair mechanism that restores consistency quickly after a violation.
+MSPastry provides low delay routing with strong consistency guarantees and low overhead in realistic environments with high churn rates.
+It ensures consistent routing with crash failures provided that each active node has at least one non-faulty node on each side of its leaf set and that non-faulty nodes are never considered faulty.
 This is confirmed by our experimental results; routing was always consistent in all our experiments without link losses even with extremely high churn rates.
-We observed a small probability of inconsistencies with high link loss rates because the second assumption was violated but MSPastry was able to recover quickly.
+We observed a small probability of inconsistencies with high link loss rates because the second assumption is violated in these environments.
+It is possible to choose algorithm parameters to reduce the probability of violations and MSPastry includes leaf set repair mechanisms that restore consistency quickly after a violation.
+We do not know of any other structured overlay implementation that provides strong consistency guarantees for routing.